JowoScript/JowoScript/README.md

 <li>Buy legally, and the rules must be met.
 Buy illegally  no one is selling or producing it yet.
 Do you understand ?</li>
 <li>It's getting harder to find work and business competition is getting tougher.
 Do you understand ?</li>
 <li>In the future, business and finding jobs will be more difficult.
 Do you understand ?</li>
+<li>Artificial Intelligence and Robotic will replace yours jobs in the future.
+Do you understand ?</li>
 </ul>

 ### Legal Rights of Technology Creators | Basic Regulatory Requirements for Registration and Purchase